-Unless a test by a licensed Lead Inspector or certified Lead Renovator shows that the paint is not lead based, all surfaces painted before 1978 are assumed to be lead-based paint.
+Unless a test by a licensed Lead Inspector or licensed Lead Renovator shows that the paint is not lead-based, all surfaces painted before 1978, including walls, windows, doors and trim are assumed to be lead-based paint.

 Lead can also be in soil, dust in the home, and drinking water.
 You should also check to see if the pipes in your home are made of lead.